-Full Year Intake: 2024

-Applicant background Number of Percentage of all

-students students

-(A) Past higher education study N/A N/A

-(includes a bridging or enabling course) N/A N/A

-(B) Past vocational education and training (VET) study N/A N/A

-(C) Work and life experience

-(Admitted on the basis of previous achievement other than N/A N/A

-the above)

-(D) Recent secondary education:

-Admitted solely on the basis of ATAR N1 / A N/A

-(regardless of whether this includes the impact of N/A N/A

-adjustment factors such as equity or subject bonus points)

-Admitted where both ATAR and additional criteria were

-considered N/A N/A

-(e.g. portfolio, audition, extra test, early offer conditional N/A IN/A

-on minimum ATAR)

-Admitted on the basis of other criteria only and ATAR was

-not a factor

-(e.g. special consideration, audition alone, schools N/A N/A

-recommendation scheme with no minimum ATAR

-requirement)

-International students N/A N/A

-All students N/A N/A
+Full Year Intake: 2024 Applicant background Number of students Percentage of all students (A) Past higher education study N/A N/A (includes a bridging or enabling course) N/A N/A (B) Past vocational education and training (VET) study N/A N/A (C) Work and life experience (Admitted on the basis of previous achievement other than N/A N/A the above) (D) Recent secondary education: Admitted solely on the basis of ATAR N1 / A NI / A (regardless of whether this includes the impact of N/A N/A adjustment factors such as equity or subject bonus points) Admitted where both ATAR and additional criteria were considered N/A N/A (e.g. portfolio, audition, extra test, early offer conditional on minimum ATAR) N/A N/A • Admitted on the basis of other criteria only and ATAR was not a factor (e.g. special consideration, audition alone, schools N/A N/A recommendation scheme with no minimum ATAR requirement) International students N/A N/A All students N/A N/A